OWASP/www-project-security-integration-system/index.md

   <a href="https://www.linkedin.com/pulse/secure-code-assurance-tool-scat-version-20-michael-bergman/">For more information on the <b>why</b> behind the SCAT, read my linkedIn Article here.</a>
 </p>
 <h2>What is the SCAT</h2>
-<li>SCAT is a process integrity tool, its objective is to implementing a Software development process that is consistent, authorized and auditable</li>
+* SCAT is a process integrity tool, its objective is to implementing a Software development process that is consistent, authorized and auditable
 <li>SCAT is used by development teams to build, verify and assure secure software
 <li><strong>Build</strong>: uses a combination of code level guidance and on demand training to clearly define the security requirments before development begins and guide software developers towards its correct implementation</li>
 <li><strong>Verify</strong>: uses a combination of manual test plans and SATS tools to guide and verify correct implementation</li>